viamrobotics/docs/docs/get-started/quickstarts/collect-data.md

 1. Add required attributes, such as information about how the sensor is connected to the board.
    You can find information on these attributes by clicking the name of your sensor model in the [supported models list](/components/sensor/#supported-models).

-1. Click the **Save** button in the top right corner of the page to save your config.
+1. Click the **Save** button in the upper right corner of the page to save your configuration.

 1. Go to the **CONTROL** tab and expand the sensor's remote control card to test the sensor.
    Click **Get readings**.
    If you don't see the latest reading from the sensor, check that your sensor is properly wired to the board, and that the type of communication the sensor uses is enabled on the board (if applicable).

-   {{<imgproc src="/get-started/quickstarts/collect-data/get-readings-control-tab.png" resize="x1100" declaredimensions=true alt="The sensor card on the Control tab with some air quality readings." style="max-width:600px" >}}
+   {{< imgproc src="/get-started/quickstarts/collect-data/get-readings-control-tab.png" resize="x1100" declaredimensions=true alt="The sensor card on the Control tab with some air quality readings." style="max-width:600px" >}}

 {{% alert title="Important" color="note" %}}
 If your sensor uses I<sup>2</sup>C, SPI, or serial port communication, you need to enable that type of communication in your board's settings.